 The DSE/EIS conducts a comprehensive student file review to ensure LSSs/PAs are correctly implementing the regulatory requirements of the IDEA and COMAR.
 The LSSs/PAs are selected for review on a cyclical basis using a representative sample based on student enrollment that includes large, medium and small districts.
-Every Maryland LSS/PA will be reviewed at least once during the six year cycle.
+Begining in school year (SY)20014-20015 every Maryland LSS/PA will be reviewed at least once during the three year cycle.